illegibility: can America write?

 The AMA's 1994 summer conference revealed that unreadable Rx's and medical records

 present a major health hazard.
-Statistics established that
+Statistics established that at least 1 in 10 Americans'

 health suffers because of physicians' handwriting.